-This helps the blog to differentiate itself from so many other food blogs.
+This helps the blog to differentiate itself from every other food blog out there.

-The site also uses very colorful and well-designed icons to inform its readers about different allergens in their recipes, something that improves the user experience considerably.
+The WordPress blog also uses very colorful and well-designed icons to inform its readers about different allergens in their recipes, something that improves the user experience considerably.

 Best ideas to borrow: use of iconography, a unique angle.

 Just One Cookbook is a recipe blog that’s run by Japanese Nami and, unsurprisingly, the site focuses on Japanese cuisine and home cooking.

 Unlike the other food blog examples on our list, Just One Cookbook opts for a grid layout on the majority of its pages.